Matt Cartwright: 2012

-Pennsylvania Republicans, who controlled the redistricting process after the 2010 United States Census, significantly altered Holden's 17th district.
+Pennsylvania Republicans, who controlled the redistricting process after the 2010 United States census, significantly altered Holden's 17th district.
 The old 17th had been based in Harrisburg, but the new 17th had been pushed well to the north and east.
 In the process, it absorbed heavily Democratic Scranton and Wilkes-Barre, previously in the 11th district.
 The remap significantly altered the 17th's demographics.
 The old 17th had been anchored in traditionally Republican territory in central Pennsylvania; in much of the district, Holden was the only elected Democrat above the county level.
 John McCain carried it with 51 percent of the vote.
 In contrast, the new 17th was anchored in northeastern Pennsylvania, which had long been the most Democratic region of the state outside of Philadelphia and Pittsburgh.
 Had the district existed in 2008, Barack Obama would have carried it with 56 percent of the vote.

 An internal poll from Cartwright showed him up seven points against Holden, the incumbent.
 The new district was significantly bluer than its predecessor and was located in territory where constituents were unfamiliar with Holden.
 The only portion of the district that had been in the old 17th was Holden's home in Schuylkill County, Pennsylvania, with the majority of Democratic primary voters located in counties considered more favorable to Cartwright's candidacy.
 During the primary, Cartwright described himself as being from "the Democratic wing of the Democratic Party"—a line often employed by Howard Dean and Paul Wellstone.
 He was supported by MoveOn.org, the League of Conservation Voters, and the Campaign for Primary Accountability.
 Cartwright ran as a self-professed "FDR Democrat", and as an ally of President Obama on taxes and health care reform, and pledged to work with U.S. Senator Robert P. Casey Jr., also of Scranton, on regulations for safety in fracking.
 Cartwright also benefited in the race from endorsements from popular local public figures like State Representative Phyllis Mundy and former Scranton mayor Jimmy Connors.
 Holden's opposition to the Patient Protection and Affordable Care Act and his support of energy legislation that included the Halliburton loophole are believed to have contributed to his defeat.
-On April 24, 2012, Cartwright defeated Holden by 57%–43% in the primary.
+On April 24, 2012, Cartwright defeated Holden by 57%–43%, in the primary.

 In the November general election, Cartwright faced Republican nurse Laureen Cummings, a leader of the Scranton Tea Party.
-On November 6, Cartwright defeated Cummings, 61%–39% to become the district's next congressman.
+On November 6, Cartwright defeated Cummings by 61%–39%, to become the district's next congressman.

 On January 4, 2013, Cartwright was selected by his peers to serve as a class president of the 49 new Democratic members of the 113th Congress.